BAK2K3/hard-drivers/README.md

   * Align the style and design of the pages to match the logo.
   * Minimalistic design approach, so as to not overwhelm the customer.
 * Appeal to the customer by personalising the service.
-  * Address the customer directly by repeately using the term _"You"_ and _"Your"_.
+  * Address the customer directly by repeatedly using the term _"You"_ and _"Your"_.
-  * Make it clear that each customer is unique, and each computer will be build specificly for their needs.
+  * Make it clear that each customer is unique, and each computer will be build specifically for their needs.

 **Pricing**

 * Be transparent with cost.
     * The user decides the cost of the computer.
     * No hidden costs.
-* Upsell as a seperate entity.
+* Upsell as a separate entity.
     * Peripherals and Service packages are not included in initial budget.
     * The customer is not required to spend any more than their budget.